 You may not be in a position to get it during the initial emergency but you may be able to secure it afterwards, and it may be the crucial difference in the survival of your pet.

-Above all, make sure you and your family are safe, but always remember your pets - they deserve your attention too.
+Make sure you and your family are safe, but always remember your pets are also your responsibility - they deserve your attention, too.